jasongrimes/grimesit-mm/_pages/services.md

 NoSQL options like MongoDB and Redis also have their place.
 I spent many years pushing MySQL and Postgres to their early limits to scale growing web applications.
-ORM libraries can be great for basic database interactions, but I'm well experienced with complex and performant SQL for making the most of valuable business data.
+ORM libraries can be great for basic database interactions, but I'm well-experienced with complex and performant SQL for making the most of valuable business data.

 ### Business logic and APIs